Premium starting ₹395

 So, from the list of eligibility criteria to the document preparation, here is how you can apply for your Bali tourist visa and prepare for your trip without missing a beat.

-Yes, Indonesia provides visa-on-arrival to Indian citizens for stays over 30 days.
+Yes, Indonesia provides visa-on-arrival to Indian citizens for stays up to 30 days.
 You have two options for obtaining it: you can apply for a visa on arrival when you enter Indonesia, or you can apply for e-VOA online at least 14 days before your travel date.
 It will cost you an amount of IDR 5,00,000 or USD 30.77* (approx.).

 No, travel insurance is not mandatory to apply for a visa for Indonesia from India.
 However, it’s highly recommended to cover yourself with international travel insurance to be financially protected against any mishap during your trip to Indonesia.